 If dairy and are OK, but wheat isn't, try this gluten-free pierogi dough recipe, which does contain 1 egg.

 - 3 cups all-purpose flour (plus flour for dusting the work surface)

 - 1/4 cup sunflower oil (or other neutral oil like vegetable or canola)

-- If dough is dry, add more water, 1 tablespoon at a time, until moist.
-If dough is sticky, add more flour, 1 tablespoon at a time, until it's smooth.
+- If the dough is dry, add more water, 1 tablespoon at a time, until moist.
+If the dough is sticky, add more flour, 1 tablespoon at a time, until it's smooth.

 - On a floured work surface, knead dough 3 or 4 minutes or until elastic.
 Cover dough with plastic wrap and refrigerate for at least 30 minutes.

 Vegan Pierogi Fillings